aybaybedrettin/de_tso_energy_market_pipeline/README.md

 ## Folder Structure
-    dashboard/        # Images from the dashboard and README data/
+    dashboard/        # The .pbix file, images from the dashboard and README data/
         raw/          # Raw input data sets(actual total load has been trimmed due to its initial size) cleaned/      # Python cleaned data ready for SQL